Mexico arrests general in case of missing students - NewsBreak

 Mexico arrests general in case of missing students

-Mexican authorities have arrested a general and two other members of the army for alleged connection to the disappearance of 43 students in southern Mexico in 2014, the government announced Thursday.
+MEXICO CITY — (AP) — Mexican authorities have arrested a retired general and three other members of the army for alleged connection to the disappearance of 43 students in southern Mexico in 2014, the government announced Thursday.

-Assistant Public Safety Secretary Ricardo Mejia said that among those arrested was the commander of the army base in Iguala , Guerrero in September 2014, when the students from a radical teacher’s college were abducted.
-Mejía said a fourth arrest was expected soon.

 Mejía did not give names of those arrested, but the commander of the Iguala base at that time was José Rodríguez Pérez, then a colonel.
 Barely a year after the students' disappearances and with the missing students' families already raising suspicions about military involvement and demanding access to the base, Rodríguez was promoted to brigadier general.